What is alcohol addiction withdrawal?

 Alcohol addiction causes a variety of physical changes in your body which can make it difficult to control the quantity and frequency of your alcohol consumption, and can also make it increasingly challenging to reduce or stop your misuse of alcohol.

 Alcohol withdrawal refers to the unpleasant process that your body goes through when you try to stop drinking alcohol or are unable to drink alcohol for whatever reason e.g. you have been unable to acquire it.
-Continued exposure to alcohol causes your body to become accustomed to having this substance in your system, and its absence can cause a variety of distressing and sometimes dangerous withdrawal symptoms.
+Continued exposure to alcohol causes your body to become accustomed to having this substance in your system, and its absence can cause a variety of distressing and sometimes dangerous alcohol withdrawal symptoms.

-At Priory, we are able to help you to manage the withdrawal process and any associated withdrawal symptoms, via our comprehensive medically assisted withdrawal alcohol detoxification process, and we are committed to ensuring that this process is safe, thorough, and managed as smoothly and comfortably as possible for each patient.
+At Priory, we are able to help you to manage the withdrawal process and any associated alcohol withdrawal symptoms, via our comprehensive medically assisted withdrawal alcohol detoxification process, and we are committed to ensuring that this process is safe, thorough, and managed as smoothly and comfortably as possible for each patient.

 What are the symptoms of alcohol withdrawal?